apify/crawlee/docs/api/Apify.md

 <a name="module_Apify.events"></a>

 ## `Apify.events`
+Gets an instance of a Node.js'
+<a href="https://nodejs.org/api/events.html#events_class_eventemitter" target="_blank">EventEmitter</a>
-Gets an instance of Node.js' [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter) class that emits various events from the SDK or the Apify platform.
+class that emits various events from the SDK or the Apify platform.
 The event emitter is initialized by calling the [`Apify.main()`](#module_Apify.main) function.

 **Example usage:**